 |Title:||Senior Associate Athletic Director for External Relations|

-Sheehan has been at UNH for 15 years and is responsible for and manages over $3 million worth of revenue.
-Sheehan is currently active in the National Association of College Marketing Administrators (NACMA) and helps to raise money for many charities – Big Brothers, Big Sisters, Boys and Girls Clubs, Salvation Army and women’s shelters, to name a few.
+Sheehan has been at UNH for 17 years and is responsible for and manages over $3 million worth of revenue.
+Sheehan is currently active in the National Association of College Marketing Administrators (NACMA), the Intercollegiate Licensing Association (ICLA) and has helped to raise money for many charities – Big Brothers, Big Sisters, Boys and Girls Clubs, Salvation Army and women’s shelters, to name a few.

 Additionally, Sheehan was part of the initial consulting group that opened the Ted Williams Museum and Hitter’s Hall of Fame in Citrus Hills, Florida and instrumental in raising over $650,000 in corporate sponsorships.
 She also created and managed the Eric Montross Father’s Day Basketball Camp in Chapel Hill, North Carolina, a first of its kind – where 50% of the campers were terminally ill children.
 Proceeds from the camp built a teen recreation lounge in the new Children’s Hospital.